Skip to content

 DestinationCurrent DDL behavior

-ClickHouseSupports simple add, drop, and rename column changes.
+ClickHouseSupports add, drop, rename, and supported literal defaults.
 ReplacingMergeTree rejects primary-key drops or renames because the ordering expression cannot be rewritten safely.
+ClickHouse default expressions are metadata-only unless explicitly materialized; ETL does not issue MATERIALIZE COLUMN.

 IcebergDeprecated for now.
 Schema-change DDL is not a supported path for new deployments.